-- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils and other stakeholders on their perceptions and experiences
+- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, governors and other stakeholders on their perceptions and experiences

-The data will be analysed every term by Dawn McAughey (Headteacher).
-Dawn McAughey (Headteacher) will report back to the governors.
+The data will be analysed every half term by Richard Wall and Emma Culverwell.
+Emma Culverwell Deputy Headteacher will report back to the Headteacher/governors.
 The data will be analysed from a variety of perspectives including: